INTERESTED IN JOINING A CLUB AND GETTING INVOLVED?

 To join our remind, text @srsjc to 81010

 Spanish club is a club focused on practicing Spanish, learning about Hispanic culture, and initiating discussions on topics relating to Hispanics and their experiences.
 The club is lead by Naomi Peisa, Myra Kerr, Kate Rees, Diego Borgo, and Sra.
 Rodriquez.
 Our meetings include a wide array of activities, such as discussions, fun games, and presentations.
 Any SRHS student interested in Hispanic culture and learning and practicing Spanish, is more than welcome to join.
 To join, just contact one of the board members or Sra.
 Rodriguez.
-Our meetings are 30 minutes long, twice a week, from 3:00-3:30 PM on Tuesdays and Thursdays.
+Our meetings are every other Tuesday at lunch in room 256.

 SRHS Covers for lives